-Mostar is extremely popular, despite the fact that temperatures rise up to 43 degrees Celsius and it gets busy – busier than normally.
+Mostar is extremely popular, even though temperatures rise to 43 degrees Celsius and it gets busy – busier than normal.
 If you can, avoid July and August for your visit.

 I reckon that May and the beginning of June are good months to visit, or late in September and October.
-I was lucky with the weather in April, but after my visit, it rained for a few days straight.
+I was lucky with the weather in April, but it rained for a few days straight after my visit.